boerremk/Fibaro/Evohome/README.md

 ##### Virtual device (Hotwater)
 - Import "Evohome_2.0_-_DHW.vfib" for every DHW you need, you have to set/edit:
-  IP Address of the virtual device with the location ID of youe Evohome system (default = 0) (See Evohome 2.0.png) TCP port of the virtual device with the ID of the scene (See Evohome 2.0.png)
+  IP Address of the virtual device with the location ID of your Evohome system (default = 0) (See Evohome 2.0.png) TCP port of the virtual device with the ID of the scene (See Evohome 2.0.png)

 **REMEMBER THE ID OF THE VD, THIS HAS TO BE PUT IN THE SCENE, SEE ABOVE**